Send Facebook Group Posts to Airtable

 Payload (map to Airtable fields)

-The body is a flat object: a short message (summary line) and a data object with all post fields.
-In Zapier, Make, or n8n map data.group_name, data.post_url, data.body, data.poster_name, etc. to your Airtable columns.
+For the default format, the body has a short message and a data object with all post fields.
+In Zapier, Make, or n8n map data.group_name, data.post_url, data.body, data.poster_name, and so on to your Airtable columns.

 {